sona05022000/-freshersbatch-oct16/README.md

 ![Development and Design](  https://github.com/Kunal-Kumar-Das191049/Electricity-Billing-Management-System/blob/master/login.Screenshot%20(3032).png)

-          If a users wants to create their account for the first time then they can click on new user button below.A new window will open which is create account window.Users can create their account by entering their Username,name password and meter_number.
+          If a users wants to create their account for the first time then they can click on new user button below.A new window will open which is create account window.Users can create their account by entering their Username,name, password and meter_number.

 ![Development and Design]( https://github.com/Kunal-Kumar-Das191049/Electricity-Billing-Management-System/blob/master/create%20account.Screenshot%20(3033).png)